 Jimmy Carter hospitalized for urinary tract infection

-AMERICUS, GA – Former U.S. President Jimmy Carter was admitted to a south Georgia hospital over the weekend for treatment of a urinary tract infection, a spokeswoman said Monday.
+AMERICUS, GA – A spokeswoman for Jimmy Carter says the former U.S. president is already feeling better after being treated for a urinary tract infection.

-Deanna Congileo, a spokeswoman for The Carter Center, said in a statement that the 95-year-old former president was admitted to Phoebe Sumter Medical Center in Americus over the weekend.
+Carter Center spokeswoman Deanna Congileo said Monday that the 95-year-old was admitted to Phoebe Sumter Medical Center in Americus over the weekend.

 “He is feeling better and looks forward to returning home soon.
-We will issue a statement when he is released for further rest and recovery at home,” she added.
+We will issue a statement when he is released for further rest and recovery at home,” her statement said.

+Carter’s recent health challenges have included surviving cancer and hip replacement surgery.
+He helped build a Habitat for Humanity home in October despite hitting his head in a fall, and then fractured his pelvis in another fall.
+He was released last Wednesday from Emory University Hospital in Atlanta after surgery to relieve bleeding on his brain.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.